Black history month and urban planning

-Parks and historic preservation.
 The National Park Service has an initiative focused on increasing the number of African-Americans visiting national parks.
 See "National Parks Reach Out to Blacks Who Aren't Visiting," New York Times.

 Theresa Brown, now deceased, was a leader in DC's historic preservation movement and led the effort to create the Le Droit Park Historic District.
 Washington Post photo.

+Historic preservation.
 The National Park Service is also home to the federal government's historic preservation program.
 The cultural resource management program of the organization has extensive programs focused on preserving African-American heritage.

 Many African-American neighborhoods have been historically designated across the country.
 Sweet Auburn comes to mind in Atlanta, Sugar Hill in Harlem, U Street in DC, and the Eatonville Historic District, where Zora Neale Hurston grew up, in Florida come to mind off the top of my head.

-Just in the last week I came across a model program in Toronto that sadly wasn't accessed when developing "improvement programs" in DC.
+There is a model program in Toronto that sadly wasn't accessed when developing "improvement programs" in DC.
 TDSB also has great programs on social inclusion for immigrants.

 -- Model Schools for Inner Cities, Toronto District School Board